The head of a brush may be manufactured of synthetic or natural materials.

 Stiff Bristle: Advantages And Disadvantages

 Stiff brushes push paint around and make rough irregular marks – for example, when you are applying the oil impasto technique or creating the texture of sand with a water-soluble media.

 The best material for the coarse heads is hog bristle.
 The hairs have peculiar V-shaped ends (‘flags’), thanks to which the amount of held paint increases significantly.

 Even selected hog brushes are affordable.

 My personal favorite is a squirrel paired up with an ox, but I don’t want to impose my views on you: сhoosing art tools is always a matter of personal preference.

-If you are a beginner, buy one or two brush of each type just to try out them.
+If you are a beginner, buy one or two brushes of each type just to try them.
 By the way, experimenting with several brushes will be good practice for you.

 *If you buy something through the banner I will earn a commission, at no cost to you.
 More info